Yemen’s Shiite rebels welcome UN call for Saudi strike probe

 Yemen has become the world’s worst humanitarian crisis, with more than 22.2 million people in need of assistance.

 Zaki reported from Cairo.
+Associated Press writer Edith M. Lederer at the United Nations contributed.